AleksandraKim/MainStore/README.md

 AMETHYST STORE

-This online store is developed using React&Vite,JavaScript,ReactRouter for navigation,CSS components fo styling.
+This online store is developed using React&Vite, JavaScript, ReactRouter for navigation, CSS components fo styling.